paulphys/radiosource/README.md

 ```python
 python executable.py
 ```
--Create folder for the fits files called 'fits' -Create folder for the exported images called 'export' -Enter the amount of random sources you wish to generate Done
+-Enter the amount of random sources you wish to generate Done

 ## Release History
+* 0.2.1
+    * ADD: Added ability to automatically make directories for fits files and exported images using 'mkdir'
 * 0.2.0
     * ADD: Added `postprocessing.py`Automated post processing with fits coloring and export to image file
     * CHANGE: Adjusted random range of x_mean and y_mean from 80 to 50